Dev.Chan64's Blog

 Practical Understanding

-There is often a question that emerges in retrospectives after technical debt has accumulated:
+One question appears often during retrospectives after debt has accumulated:

-It is a result created by the organization’s structure, HR system, and leadership’s perception.
+It is an outcome produced by the organization’s structure, HR system, and leadership mindset.

-Decisions made without a proper understanding of technology are not just mistakes but
+A decision made without real understanding of technology is not just a mistake.

 Key Sentence

-Technical debt is not a failure of developers but a failure of the decision-making structure.
+Technical debt is not a developer failure.
+It is a failure of the decision-making structure.

-When those who do not understand technology make technical decisions, it becomes a managerial risk.
+When people who do not understand technology decide technical matters, it becomes a management risk.

-Unless how the organization handles technology, that is, the culture changes, technical debt will recur.
+Unless the way the organization handles technology changes, the debt will return.

-There is no need to introduce new frameworks or tools to reduce technical debt.
+There is no need to introduce a brand-new framework or tool in order to reduce technical debt.

 1. Interface-First Development Based on Mock Code

-2. Culture of Code Style Centered on Readability
+2. A Code Style Culture Centered on Readability

-4. Review is Not a Rule, But a Philosophy
+4. Review Is Not a Rule.
+It Is a Philosophy

 5. Technology Choices Must Consider Lifecycle and Organizational Capability